jaivra/node-chat/README.md

 # Node-chat
-Web live chat per il corso universitario "Tecnologie e linguaggi per il web"
+Web live chat for the university course "Tecnologies and Languages for Web"

 ## Introduzione
-Un utente, dopo essersi registrato, può iniziare a chattare con i propri amici/conoscenti conoscendo il loro username (scelto appositamente nella fase di registrazione).
-Per ottimizzare la velocità di esecuzione ho deciso di non affidarmi a framework lato client (es: jquery, angular ecc..), ma ho realizzato tutto il codice con javascript nativo, attraverso il pattern Model View Controller con la specifica standard ECMAScript 6.
-Per quanto riguarda il server ho utlizzato Node.js con il framework Express. come DBMS ho utilizzato Postgresql, con la libreria ’pg-promise’ per interfacciarmi ad esso.
+After registering, a user can start chatting with their friends / acquaintances knowing their username (specifically chosen during the registration phase).
+To speed up the execution speed I decided not to rely on client-side frameworks (eg: jquery, angular, etc.), but I created all the code with native javascript, through the Model View Controller pattern with the standard ECMAScript 6 specification.
+As for the server I used Node.js with the Express framework. as a DBMS I used Postgresql, with the 'pg-promise' library to interface with it.
 ![alt text](documentation/chat-mock.jpg)